Chicken Inn F.C.

 Chicken Inn is a Zimbabwean football club based in Bulawayo.
 They play in the top division of Zimbabwean football, the Zimbabwe Premier Soccer League.

 The team's name comes from its major sponsor, a large Zimbabwean fast food retailer.

 History

-Chicken Inn was formed in 1997, and their league title in 2015 was the first in their history following promotion to the top flight in 2011.
+Chicken Inn was formed either in 1997 or in 2004 as Bakers Inn.
+Their league title in 2015 was the first in their history following promotion to the top flight in 2011.

-Head coach, Joey Antipas, joined the club in 2013, and successfully guided them into the CAF Champions League for the first time in their history after a league campaign that saw them lose just five out of 30 matches.
+Head coach Joey Antipas joined the club in 2013, and successfully guided them into the CAF Champions League for the first time in their history after a league campaign that saw them lose just five out of 30 matches.